coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

 ----------

 You may have noticed a few issues with our page.
 The white text in our hero is a little hard to read and the search input is light teal.
-Let's add text-shadow to the text with our own custom CSS class to make it stand out from the backdrop, and change how we are giving the body a background-color.
+Let's add text-shadow to the hero text with our own custom CSS class.
+This will make the text stand out from the backdrop.
+We will also change how we are giving the body a background-color.

 * In your file explorer go to *mysite>website>static>website>src>custom.scss*
 * Add the following code under *// Add your custom styles here.* (line 26) :